aimee-mcneil-melville/ToDo-Full-Stack/week-4.md

 1. Decide on a topic and a day to present.
 1. Open this file for editing.
 1. Under _Topics_, replace the space with an `x` in the `[ ]` next to the topic of your choice.
 1. Under _Schedule_, enter your topic and name on the day you wish to present.
-There are 6 talks per day.
 1. Sign up to give feedback to TWO other talks.
 1. Commit your changes.
 1. Prepare your talk.